AbbasPak/K-Means-Clustering-in-psychology-Case-study/k-means algorithm.md

 <img src="figures/cluster1.JPG" width="800" height="300">

-To perform k-means clustering, the first step is to determine the desired number of clusters, denoted as *k*.
-The k-means algorithm will then assign each observation to one of the *k* clusters.
+To perform k-means clustering, the first step is to determine the desired number of clusters, denoted as $k$.
+The k-means algorithm will then assign each observation to one of the $k$ clusters.
 The procedure is based on a straightforward and intuitive mathematical problem.
 Let's establish some notation: $C_{1}$, ... , $C_{k}$ represent sets containing the indices of observations in each cluster.
-If the $i$th observation belongs to the $k$th cluster, we say that $i ∈ C_{k}$.
+If the $i$-th observation belongs to the $k$-th cluster, we say that $i ∈ C_{k}$.

 The fundamental idea behind k-means clustering is to achieve a clustering arrangement in which the *within-cluster variation* is minimized.
 The within-cluster variation for a cluster $C_{k}$, denoted as $W(C_{k})$, quantifies the extent to which observations within the cluster differ from each other.
 Consequently, our goal is to solve the following problem: